-1.1 An article is to be reviewed if it meets the requirements to original articles (materials) posted on the journal website: www.rusapk.ru the tab Ethical Guidelines for Journal Publication.
+1.1.
+An article is to be reviewed if it meets the requirements to original articles (materials) posted on the journal website: www.rusapk.ru.

-1.3 The article is sent for reviewing to a member of the Scientific Editorial Board of the journal "AIC of Russia".
-Moreover, the evaluation of the material content can be carried out by outside experts, the leading experts in the relevant field of knowledge.
+1.3.
+The article is sent for reviewing to a member of the Scientific Editorial Board of the journal "AIC of Russia" who is the leading experts in the relevant field of knowledge.

-1.5 The reviewer examines if the article comply with the scientific profile of the journal, thus, if it is a pressing issue of the time (i.e. its theoretical and (or) practical significance), has conclusions and recommendations, and complies with the existing Article Submission Guidelines.
+1.7.
+The reviewer examines if the article complies with the scientific profile of the journal, thus, if it is a pressing issue of the time (i.e. its theoretical and (or) practical significance), has conclusions and recommendations, and complies with the existing Article Submission Guidelines.

 2.1 A review is to be the analysis of the manuscript material, its well-reasoned assessment and conclusion about the publication.

 2.2 A review should include the following: